Baal Cycle: Tablets 5–6: Baal and Mot

-When the text continues, two deities, presumably Gupan and Ugar arrive at El's abode, and they announce to him that they have been searching for Baʿal, but found him dead by the bank of the river of the dead.
+When the text continues, two deities, (presumably Baʿal's servants Gupan and Ugar) arrive at El's abode, and they announce to him that they have been searching for Baʿal, but found him dead by the bank of the river of death.
 El then descends from his throne and sits on the ground, and mourns, strewing dust on his head, wears clothes of sackcloth, shaves off his beard and beats his chest in grief.
-Anat too wears sackcloth when she finds the fake dead body.
+Anat too wears sackcloth when she finds the dead body of the substitute.
 Shapash aids Anat in burying Baʿal upon Mount Zephon, and Anat slaughters large numbers of oxen, sheep, goats, and asses as a memorial.
-Anat returns to El, and tells Athirat and her family (many of whom were on the side of Mot) that they can rejoice since Baʿal was dead.
-El asks Athirat who can he appoint in Baʿal's place, and she suggests Athtar.
+Anat returns to El, and tells Athirat and her family (many of whom were on the side of Mot) that they can rejoice, since Baʿal is dead.
+El asks Athirat whom can he appoint in Baʿal's place, and she suggests Athtar.
 Athtar seats himself on Baʿal's throne but is not tall enough, confirming El's suspicion that he is too weak for the position.

-When the text recontinues, Anat is searching in the netherworld for the shade of her brother.
-She demands that Mot restores him to her.
+When the text resumes, Anat is searching in the netherworld for the shade of her brother.
+She demands that Mot restore him to her.
 However, Mot answers that he had searched for him over the earth, where he found him at the entrance of his domain, and then he simply ate him.
 Anat continues her search, until she loses patience, and she seizes Mot, and attacks him with a sword, shaking him, burning him, crushing him, then throwing his remains to the birds.
 When the text continues, Anat returns to El and announces that Mot is dead.
 El then has a dream which tells him that Baʿal lives.
 Shortly after that, Baʿal returns.
 However, soon Mot comes back to life and complains to Baʿal of the treatment he has received.
 He demands that Baʿal surrender one of Mot's brothers.
 When Mot has returned, Baʿal sends messengers telling him that he will banish him, and that if he is hungry, he may eat the servants of Baʿal.
 However, this fails to please Mot, and so the two gods fight on Mount Zephon until exhausted.
 Shapash arrives and warns Mot that fighting Baʿal is useless, and that El is now on Baʿal's side and will overturn Mot's throne.
 Mot is afraid, and so declares that Baʿal is king.